 - url (str) The URL from which to fetch the file. - errors (str) How to handle decoding errors in the file.
-Options are the same as for bytes.decode(), but here 'replace' is the default. - skip_encoding_cookie (bool) If True (the default), and the encoding declaration is found in the first two lines, that line will be excluded from the output compiling a unicode string with an encoding declaration is a SyntaxError in Python 2.
+Options are the same as for bytes.decode(), but here 'replace' is the default. - skip_encoding_cookie (bool) If True (the default), and the encoding declaration is found in the first two lines, that line will be excluded from the output.